junxit/us-congress-bills-114/bill.md

       >         - **(aa)** to receive a site visit as part of the final selection process, at the discretion of the Administrator; and
       >         - **(bb)** to remedy any problem identified pursuant to the site visit under item (aa);
       >     - **(ii)** information demonstrating that the applicant has the ability and resources to meet the needs of the market to be served by the women's business center for which a grant under this subsection is sought, including the ability to obtain the non-Federal contribution required under paragraph (4)(C);
-      >     - **(iii)** information relating to assistance to be provided by the women's business center in the area served by the women's business center for which a grant under this subsection is sought;
+      >     - **(iii)** information relating to assistance to be provided by the women's business center in the geographic area served by the women's business center for which a grant under this subsection is sought;
       >     - **(iv)** information demonstrating that the applicant is not providing services redundant or duplicative of those provided by a women's business center receiving funds under this subsection that is located less than 50 miles from the principal place of business of the applicant;
       >     - **(v)** information demonstrating that the applicant has worked with resource partners of the Administration and other entities;
       >     - **(vi)** a 3-year plan that describes the services provided by the women's business center for which a grant under this subsection is sought—